2i2c-org/infrastructure/docs/howto/operate/new-hub/index.md

 ## Infrastructure that is needed for a hub

-There are three kinds of infrastructure needed to add a new hub:
+There are three kinds of infrastructure needed to add a new hub.
+In most cases, they are configured via configuration in the `pilot-hubs/` repository.

 - **A Kubernetes cluster**.
   Deploying a Kubernetes cluster is specific to the cloud provider.
 For hubs that do not need to use their own cloud credits, or otherwise are fine running on a cloud project that is not owned by their institution, we can deploy hubs on an already-running Kubernetes Cluster.
-  For hubs that require their own cluster, we'll need to set it up on our own with Terraform.
+  For hubs that require their own cluster, we'll need to set it up on our own.
   To do so, see [new-cluster].
 - **Support infrastructure**.
   This is a collection of services that run on a Kubernetes Cluster and help us in running and monitoring things.